UniversalDependencies/UD_Phrygian-KUL/README.md

 In case any rights were violated, please notify the contributors so that we can resolve the issue.

-Since the data are epigraphic, the inscriptions can be linked to various metadata through stable identifiers provided by [Trismegistos](https://www.trismegistos.org/tm/index.php) (cf. Depauw & Gheldof, 2014).
+The inscriptions can be linked to various metadata through stable identifiers provided by [Trismegistos](https://www.trismegistos.org/tm/index.php) (TM; see Depauw & Gheldof, 2014).
 Each identifier thus represents an inscription, augmented by a number identifying the sentence and one for the token whenever applicable.
 These three elements are separated by a hyphen (-) and included in the MISC field.
-This way, there is little difficulty in finding the provenance and approximate date of every Phrygian inscription.
+Through TM, there is little difficulty in finding the provenance and approximate date of every Phrygian inscription.

 # Edition